 The NHS has become hugely dependent on digital services.
 This dependency has not only increased dramatically during the Covid-19 crisis, but Secretary of State Matt Hancock has made it clear that it will continue to grow, with the help of the private sector, after the pandemic ends.
 The additional powers given to Big Tech by new trade rules make it more important than ever that the NHS is fully protected from new trade deals.

 Data as the new oil

 The raw material of the digital economy is data, so precious now that it’s sometimes referred to as ‘the new oil’.
 Personal data, for example, once captured, stored and sold, is hugely valuable to employers, insurers and other risk assessors, health providers, and finance companies, among others.
-The NHS, as a single payer healthcare system, holds one of the world’s most valuable stores of data, estimated to be worth around £10 billion per annum in monetary terms.
+The NHS, as a single payer healthcare system, holds one of the world’s most valuable stores of data, estimated to be worth around £10 billion per annum.

 Big Tech is already gaining access to this data.
 You may have heard that a deal between Amazon (notorious for tax evasion) and the Department of Health and Social Care allowed NHS data to be handed over to the company so it could develop new health related products such as phone apps.
 Amazon was not charged for this access, even though – unlike the NHS – it will be able to profit from the arrangement.
 It can also pass on this data to third parties.

 Among the trade rules that Big Tech has pushed for, four demands in particular will seriously impact the NHS.
 As these are they already part of the US’s D2D – they will shape negotiations for the US-UK deal, if not other deals in future.